• 1-3 Days Delivery

 Damp proof membrane

 The first option is to install a meshed damp proof membrane to the chimney breast.
 Applying a DPM directly over the area isolates the salty background from the new finish.
-Damp proofing membranes such as the PermaSEAL and Platon membrane can be installed straight away meaning a drastically reduced project time.
+Damp proofing membranes such as our PermaSEAL range can be installed straight away, drastically reducing the project time.

 Once the membrane has been installed you can then either dot and dab or render directly over it.